What is venous eczema?

 Treatment for varicose veins

-- Varicose veins may develop again after apparently successful operation because venous disease is progressive.
+- Varicose veins may develop again after an apparently successful operation because venous disease is progressive.

 How can venous eczema be prevented?